osohq/oso/vscode/oso/DEVELOPMENT.md

 #### Client

-Tests for the client live in the `./client/test` directory relative to this file.
+Tests for the client live in the `./test` directory relative to this file.
 Run `make test` in the current directory (where this file lives), which invokes `yarn test`, which:

-- calls `yarn compile` to build the `client` and `server` TypeScript projects (including the `client/test` directory, which is really all we care about since `yarn esbuild` builds/bundles everything except the tests)
+- Calls `tsc --build test` to build the TypeScript project in the `./test` directory.
-- calls `yarn esbuild` to build the `client/out/main.js` and `server/out/server.js` files the same way we do for a release so we're running the end-to-end VSCode integration tests against the same code we'll be releasing
+- Calls `yarn esbuild-all` to build the `./out/client.js` and `./out/server.js` files the same way we do for a release so we're running the end-to-end VSCode integration tests against the same code we'll be releasing.
-- invokes `node ./client/out/test/runTest.js` to run the end-to-end tests.
+- Invokes `node ./out/test/src/runTest.js` to run the end-to-end tests.

 [wasm-pack]: https://rustwasm.github.io/wasm-pack/installer/